Modular Curvature for Noncommutative Two-Tori: Introduction

 In marked contrast to the ordinary torus, for which ${\rm a}_2(a,\perta)$ and ${\rm a}_2(a,\pertc)$ are both constant multiples of the scalar (or Gaussian) curvature, the local curvature expressions associated to the zeta functions of the two partial Laplacians differ substantially.
 The function $H_1(s,t)$ of two variables involved in the expression of ${\rm a}_2(a,\pertc)$ is related to $H_0(s,t)$ in a simple fashion, but a new term appears, in the form of an operator $S(\nabla_1,\nabla_2)$ applied to the skew quadratic form

-A fully conceptual understanding of the meaning of this term remains yet to be found.
+It could be useful to find a fully conceptual understanding of the meaning of this term.

 Being isospectral outside zero, both partial Laplacians have the same Ray-Singer determinant.
 This gives rise to a single log-determinant functional, which represents in fact the analytic torsion of the underlying conformal structure.
-Its gradient delivers in turn the appropriate analogue of the notion of scalar curvature.
-Moreover, the corresponding evolution equation for the metric yields the natural analogue of Ricci flow.
-It should be mentioned that a different version of the latter has been proposed, albeit not explicitly computed, in \cite{BhuM}.
+By analogy with the classical case, its gradient provides the appropriate notion of scalar curvature, and the corresponding evolution equation for the metric yields the natural analogue of Ricci flow.
+A different version of the latter has been proposed in \cite{BhuM}.

-We thank Farzad Fathizadeh and Masoud Khalkhali for performing independently, \cf~\cite{FK1}, the central computation of this paper.